 In the People and Portraits gallery visitors can dress in costumes and capture their image digitally for display on the wall, a matter of paces from Ken Currie’s haunting self-portrait, Gallowgate Lard.
 One of Aberdeen Art Gallery’s most celebrated acquisitions, Pope I – Study After Pope Innocent X by Velàsquez, created in 1951 by Francis Bacon hangs in the same room.

-The redevelopment included refurbishment of the Cowdray Hall, the wood-panelled recital hall named after its patron, Lady Cowdray.
+The redevelopment included the refurbishment of the Cowdray Hall, the wood-panelled recital hall named after its patron, Lady Cowdray.

 The city’s Remembrance Hall, which can now be accessed via Aberdeen Art Gallery, features a newly commissioned work, Forget-Them-Not by Gordon Burnett.